by John Kinsella and Nick Lucey

 Religion: Sunni Muslim.

 Electricity: 220-240v at 50Hz.
-There are several different socket types in use throughout the nation (the Europlug Type C, British Type D and Type G are among the most common) so you'll want to check with your destination and see if you'll need an adapter or voltage converter.
+There are several different socket types in use throughout the nation (the Europlug Type C, British Type D and Type G are among the most common).
+Check with your destination.